toohidsharifi/ANSYS-Tutorial--persian-/README.md

 # ANSYS-Tutorial
-A comprehensive tutorial about Ansys modules, including ANSYS Fluent, ANSYS Meshing, ANSYS Harmonic analysis, ANSYS Modal, and ANSYS Geometry
+A comprehensive tutorial about Ansys modules, including ANSYS Fluent, ANSYS Meshing, and ANSYS Geometry